 But I did it.

 Unfortunately, I quickly discovered that the promises of success weren’t true.
 Once I became a New York Attorney, working for a large law firm and finally earning some money, nothing changed.
 Instead of time and resources to do the things I loved, I found myself working seven days a week.
 To deal with the stress I was abusing alcohol and venting towards my family and close friends, isolating myself from those I loved.
-I was not eating right, drinking too much caffeine and eating too much sugar, and I didn’t even have time for the gym.
+I was not eating right, drinking too much caffeine and eating too much sugar to appease my mood, and I didn’t even have time for the gym.
 I looked in the mirror and I didn’t recognize the person looking back.

 Three years passed and I learned only one thing, it hit me like a freight train.
 I was sitting at my desk in a room with no windows, illuminated by fluorescent lights.
 In front of me was an XXL can of energy drink and a bag of candy.
 I looked to my side, at the other attorneys working on the same case, and I saw my future.
 The man next to me was several years older, the man past him older than him, and past him the oldest.

 These men were all me.
 As time would pass, I saw that my posture would slump from sitting in front of the computer so long.
 As if to cushion my fall, my belly would grow like a pillow from lack of exercise and poor diet.
 My hair would turn grey and begin falling out because of the stress.
-And I would develop a permanent scowl on my face, and a contempt for younger attorneys who “weren’t doing enough.”
-This was definitively my future because I had no passion for this, and there was no other if I chose to remain.
+I would develop a permanent scowl on my face, and a contempt for younger attorneys who “weren’t doing enough.”
+This definitively was my future because I had no passion for it, and there was no other if I chose to remain.

 Faced with this realization, I made a decision that would change my life forever.

-But, this was my life and I tried it their way.
+But, this was my life and I had tried it their way.
 I didn’t quit when school didn’t interest me.
 I didn’t quit when I failed the bar exam the first time.
 No, I went all the way and then some.
 No one could say that I was a quitter or I couldn’t cut it.
 This was my decision, and it would set the tone for the years leading up to now.